Related Content

 Executive Director, EDMO (Edventure More)

-Eduardo A. Caballero is the Executive Director and Co-Founder of EDMO® (Edventure More), a California-based nonprofit engaging approximately 10,000 TK-8th grade students annually through award-winning STEAM & SEL after-school and summer camp programs.
+Eduardo A. Caballero is the Executive Director and Co-Founder of EDMO® (Edventure More), a California-based nonprofit that engages approximately 10,000 TK-8 students annually through award-winning STEAM and SEL after-school and summer programs.

 Thelma Gonzalez